theduke/go-reflector/README.md

 * Easily create and work with structs.
 * Compare arbitrary values with operators (=, !=, <, <=, >, >=)
 * Recursive .ToMap() and .FromMap() for structs
+* Filter slices with filter functions.
+* Sort arrays by arbitrary functions
-* Sort an array of structs by a struct field
+* Easily sort arrays of structs or maps by field.

 One principal of the library is to almost never panic, but return nil values or errors instead, unlike the reflect package of the standard library.